bryantchacon/bryantchacon/README.md

 ### Hi 👋

-I'm Bryant Chacón, I studied Games Dev but there's no work for this, so I switched to software development.
+I'm Bryant Chacón, I studied Game Dev but there's no work for this, so I switched to software development.